 Prior to Muslim’s arrest, actors Daniel Dae Kim and Daniel Wu had earlier offered a $25,000 reward for information that could lead to an arrest in the attacks, NextShark previously reported.

-Currently held on bail of at least $210,000, Muslim’s prior unspecified charges could prevent him from getting a possible release.
+According to a bail bondsman, he is currently held on bail of at least $210,000.
+Muslim’s prior unspecified charges could prevent him from getting a possible release.